JayJadav/Digole-LCD-Display/index.md

 # Digole-LCD-Display
 ### Implementing a Digole LCD Display with a Raspberry Pi

+## December 11th - Build Instructions
+The build instructions have been completed and can be viewed [here](https://github.com/jacobladan/Digole-LCD-Display/blob/master/README.md) or at the root of this repository.
+The project for this semester has now been completed on time and within budget.

 ## November 27th - Presentation
 Today, the project is presented to the class.
 The Power Point can be found [here](https://github.com/jacobladan/Digole-LCD-Display/blob/master/documentation/Presentation.pptx).